LiorZ/hdac8_thesis/thesis.rst

 	:label:`2v5wcomplex` The interface between the peptide substrate that was crystallized with *2v5w*.

-	The backbone of this peptide was found to be a mediocre starting backbone structure, probably since it interacts with both monomers in the dimer, contains a coumarin residue (which potentially has different backbone preferences than conventional amino acids ) and two adjacent acetylated lysines.
+	The backbone of this peptide was found to be a mediocre starting backbone structure, probably since it interacts with both monomers in the dimer, contains a coumarin residue (which potentially has different backbone preferences than conventional amino acids ) and two adjacent acetylated lysines that could induce a different backbone conformation that the one we would expect with unmodified adjacent amino acids.

+..
+TODO: See Ora's comments about this figure.

 Template selection
 ...................